xonixx/blog/goawk_cover.md

 The usual approach to testing (like in Go, Python or Java) is you create a set of tests (usually, in multiple source files), then you use some "test runner" to run all them at once.
 Here lays a subtle but principal difference from the approach described above.
 So in case of test runner you run it once for all tests and so it can form the coverage profile file at completion for all tests.

-In case with `tush` the program-under-test (`makesure`) and thus the `awk` underneath is called lots of times (with different parameters).
+In case with `tush` the program-under-test (`makesure`, and thus the `awk` underneath) is called lots of times (with different arguments).
 So it means we want to have a way to assemble the final coverage profile file incrementally.

 This poses additional implementation challenge.
 So we need that separate runs of AWK program be able to append to a single coverage profile file.
 This implies that not only the internal format of this file needs to be "appendable", but also requires that the reporting facility that consumes the file "understands" this "appendability".